syadegari/rl_projects/dqn/README.md

 </div>

 ## Environment
-The Unity Banana Collector is a navigation task.
+The Unity Banana Collector (download versions for [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip), [Mac](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip) and [Windows](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip) here) is a navigation task.
 An agent must collect yellow bananas (+1 reward) while avoiding blue bananas (-1 reward).
 The objective is to collect as many of the former while avoiding the latter, maximizing the total reward.
 The episode ends after a fixed number of steps, specified by the user or trainer, typically in the hundreds, often around 300.

 The state space is 37-dimensional, representing ray-based perception of nearby objects, the agent's velocity, etc..